The Understudy (Inside No. 9): Plot

 Tony Warner is starring in the lead role of Macbeth at the Duke of Cambridge Theatre.
 Coming back to his dressing room after a performance, he is visited by his understudy Jim.
-When invited to attend the understudy rehearsal, Tony makes an excuse about having a voiceover job at that time; and the pair are joined by Tony's neighbours Jean and Bill, who have just watched Tony's performance and invites him to dinner.
+When invited to attend the understudy rehearsal, Tony makes an excuse about having a voiceover job at that time; and the pair are joined by Tony's neighbours Jean and Bill, who have just watched Tony's performance and invite him to dinner.
 Tony tries the same excuse with them but is unsuccessful.
 Tony leaves with them, and Jim puts on Tony's prop crown, imagining himself in the leading role.